Jmao-github/coder-bug-tracker/notes/meeting_notes.md

 - Ensured segment counts remain consistent across different status views
 - Improved the updateGlobalSegmentCounts function to always set accurate total count
 - Removed conditional logic in direct count handling to ensure consistent updates

+### 2025-05-10T01:50:14.356-04:00 | UI Simplification and Comment Section Enhancement
+- Removed Grid layout option to simplify the view system and maintain only Card view
+- Removed "Show Resolved Issues" toggle to streamline the filtering interface
+- Removed tag displays beneath issue descriptions to reduce visual clutter
+- Modified comment sections to always be visible beneath issues
+- Enhanced comment sections to show first comment previews with "View More" option
+- Ensured comment input is always accessible for all issues regardless of comment status
+- Improved comment preview to show only first sentence with option to expand
+- Added count indicator for multiple comments (e.g., "+2 more comments")
+- Simplified state management for comment expansion and visibility

+### 2025-05-10T01:54:04.979-04:00 | Search Enhancement and UI Cleanup
+- Removed redundant status dropdown from the top filter bar
+- Established status tile cards as the primary and only status filtering mechanism
+- Enhanced search functionality with fuzzy text matching throughout issue content
+- Added ability to search for issues by index number using #xxx format (e.g., #054)
+- Updated search placeholder to indicate new search capabilities
+- Improved search algorithm to match text anywhere in title or description
+- Added partial ID matching for more flexible issue discovery
+- Updated layout and spacing of action buttons for cleaner interface

+### 2025-05-10T02:03:58.447-04:00 | UI Spacing Improvement
+- Added proper margin (mb-8) between the search/filter bar and the issue cards
+- Increased vertical spacing to improve content separation and readability
+- Enhanced visual hierarchy by creating clearer boundaries between UI sections
+- Improved overall layout balance and rhythm with consistent spacing
+- Reduced visual crowding in the main issue view